glassroom/heinsen_routing/README.md

 ## Why?

-Initial evaluations show that our learning algorithm, _without change_, achieves state-of-the-art results in two domains, vision and language.
+Initial evaluations show that our learning algorithm, without change, achieves state-of-the-art results in two domains, vision and language.
 In our experience, this is unusual, and therefore worthy of attention and further research:

 > ![Figs. 1 and 2 from paper](assets/draft_paper_fig1_and_fig2.png)

-We find evidence that our learning algorithm, when we apply it to a visual recognition task, _learns to perform a form of "reverse graphics."_ The following visualization, from our [paper](https://content.glassroom.com/An_Algorithm_for_Routing_Capsules_in_All_Domains.pdf), shows a two-dimensional approximation of the trajectories of the pose vectors of an activated class capsule as we change viewpoint elevation of the same object from one image to the next:
+Moreover, we find evidence that our learning algorithm, when we apply it to a visual recognition task, _learns to perform a form of "reverse graphics."_ The following visualization, from our [paper](https://arxiv.org/abs/1911.00792), shows a two-dimensional approximation of the trajectories of the pose vectors of an activated class capsule as we change viewpoint elevation of the same object from one image to the next:

 > ![Fig. 4 from paper](assets/draft_paper_fig4.png)

-Our routing algorithm is a new variant of "EM routing" ([Hinton et al., 2018](https://ai.google/research/pubs/pub46653)), a form of "routing by agreement" which uses expectation-maximization (EM) to cluster similar votes from input capsules to output capsules in a layer of a neural network.
+Our algorithm is a new, general-purpose form of "routing by agreement" ([Hinton et al., 2018](https://ai.google/research/pubs/pub46653)) which uses expectation-maximization (EM) to cluster similar votes from input capsules to output capsules in a layer of a neural network.
 A capsule is a group of neurons whose outputs represent different properties of the same entity in different contexts.
-Routing by agreement is an iterative form of clustering in which each output capsule detects an entity by looking for agreement among votes from input capsules that have already detected parts of the entity in a previous layer.
+Routing by agreement is an iterative form of clustering in which each output capsule detects an entity by looking for agreement among votes from input capsules that have already detected parts of the entity in a previous layer.details.

-Recent research has shown that capsule networks with routing by agreement can be more effective than convolutional neural networks for segmenting highly overlapping images ([Sabour et al., 2017](https://arxiv.org/pdf/1710.09829.pdf)) and for generalizing to different poses of objects embedded in images and resisting white-box adversarial image attacks ([Hinton et al., 2018](https://ai.google/research/pubs/pub46653)).

-We show that capsule networks with our routing algorithm can be more effective than other models in two domains, vision and language.
-Our routing algorithm is readily usable in other domains too.
-Please see our paper for details.

 ## Replication of results in paper